kristinam123/DWIT/README.md

    ```sh
    python dwit.py
    ```
    - The application starts with the Free Sedimentation mode page open.

 3. **Run an analysis**:
-   - Navigate to the **Analysis** tab
+   - Navigate to the **Analysis** tab (integrated in each mode page)
    - Use **Add Folder** to select your trial folder(s)
    - Adjust analysis parameters as needed
    - Click **Preview** to verify settings
    - Click **Full Analysis** to process all queued trials
    - Per-frame overlays are saved to the selected folder.
 The raw-results Excel is saved as `<trial>/results_raw.xlsx`.

-2. For subsequent use, add the test folders from `tests/` in the Analysis tab
-3. The test data includes sample images for quick validation
+**Note:** For testing, use the sample folders from `tests/` directory.
+The test data includes images organized by experiment type for quick validation.

 ---